Little Sioux River

 The Little Sioux River is a river in the United States.
 It rises in southwestern Minnesota near the Iowa border, and continues to flow southwest for 258 mi across northwest Iowa into the Missouri River at Little Sioux.
-The Little Sioux River was known as Eaneah-waudepon or "Stone River" to the Sioux Indians.
+The Little Sioux River was known as Íƞyaƞ Yaƞká Wakpá or "Stone River" to the Dakota people.
 Its tributaries include the Ocheyedan River, Maple River and the West Fork of the Little Sioux River.
 The Little Sioux River is integral to the Nepper Watershed Project, a major Iowa flood control and soil conservation program that was introduced in 1947.

 At Turin, Iowa, the Little Sioux River has a mean annual discharge of 1,761 cubic feet per second.

 History

 Rivière des Aiaouez meaning "River of the Ioways" labeled on this 1718 French map (the river today known as the Iowa River is shown but not labeled).

 Prior to the sale of French Louisiana to the United States, the river was known as the Rivière des Aiaouez meaning "River of the Ioways".

 This excerpt from the Lewis and Clark map of 1814 shows the rivers of western Iowa.
 The Little Sioux is seen at the left center of the map.

 The Little Sioux Valley was important in the Spirit Lake Massacre of 1857, when the Santee Sioux chief Inkpaduta made forays as far downstream as Smithland.
 The river valley also figures prominently in folklore about the nineteenth century outlaw, Jesse James, who reportedly used the secluded valley, with its wooded ravines, as a hideout and a route north to Minnesota during the 1870s.